ManchesterJavaCommunity/jmanc/contact.md

 # Contact

-JManc is organised by Alison McGreavy, Debbie Roycroft & Nick Ebbitt.
+JManc is organised by the [Manchester Java Community](https://www.meetup.com/ManchesterUK-Java-Community/).

 You can get in touch with us in the following ways: